 Step 5 - Get Confirmation of Permanent Residence

 As mentioned before, CEC applications are typically processed within 4 months.
-Once approved, you will receive a confirmation of permanent residence document.
+Once approved, you will receive a confirmation of the permanent residence document.
 This will serve as proof of your permanent residence when you arrive in Canada.

 Interested in applying for the Canadian Experience Class?
 We are here to make your application easy.
 Our team of Regulated Canadian Immigration Consultants (RCICs) are all authorized by the Government of Canada to assist with your application.

 With an immigration expert, like an RCIC, working on your case your application will be more likely to succeed because they will ensure all the documentation is completed correctly and submitted on time.
 They provide you with a simplified, error-free immigration route to Canada.

 Once you sign up for our services, the first step is completing our comprehensive online evaluation.
 This will allow you to discover all of your immigration options, including your eligibility for the Canadian Experience Class.
 Our RCICs will provide you with a report detailing which programs you are most likely to succeed with.
 Discover if you can immigrate to Canada, sign up today!